 Act reference: FAAct section 22(2) Individual aged under 16, section 22(3) Individual aged 16-17, section 22(5)(b) Legal responsibility for the individual

-Chris and Jane are separated and have registered a parenting plan with the Family Court.
+Chris and Jane are separated and have registered a parenting plan with the Federal Circuit and Family Court of Australia.
 The parenting plan orders that their child Ben is to live with Jane for 9 nights each fortnight and with Chris for the other 5 nights.
 Ben is an FTB child of both Jane and Chris.

 the child is not in the care of anyone who has legal responsibility for the child.